chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 🤕 <!--fit -->

 <!--
-But so what, how does this hurt you might ask?
+So what, how does this hurt you might ask?
 -->

 ---